-Item Description A Security Cable Slot This slot is for fitting a security cable device for extra protection of your notebook. В Modem Port Use this port to connect the notebook to an analogue telephone line for access to the internet. С LAN Port This port can be used to connect your computer to a LAN.
-D USB Ports Each USB port allows you to connect USB-equipped peripheral devices such as printers, monitors and scanners to your notebook.
+Item Description A Security Cable Slot Allows you to attach an anti-theft device to your notebook. В VGA Port Use this 15-pin port to attach an external monitor to your notebook. С LAN Port This port can be used to connect your computer to a network.
+D USB Port Each Universal Serial Bus (USB) port allows you to connect USB-equipped peripheral devices (such as printers, monitors, scanners) to your notebook.
 E Optical Drive This slot houses an optical drive.
-The optical drive that comes with your notebook depends on the configurations of the purchased notebook.
-Typically, your optical drive should be able to access most common optical discs such as CDs and DVDs.
+The optical drive that comes with your system depends on the notebook configurations you purchase.